 Clinical Mental Health and School Counseling

 The Clinical Mental Health Counseling and School Counseling programs at Bowling Green State University are committed to the mission of providing state-of-the-art training in order to prepare highly qualified, ethical, and culturally competent professional counselors who advocate for social justice.
 The programs value an inclusive and diverse learning environment.
 To this end, the graduate programs offer opportunities that integrate learning discovery, scholarship and engagement that challenge traditional and non-traditional students to reach their academic and professional potential.
 Applicants may apply for fall or spring admission.
+The programs hold most classes face-to-face in the evening and cannot be completed online.

 The Clinical Mental Health Counseling and School Counseling programs establish high standards of academic and professional competence consistent with state and national standards for licensure to practice in educational and mental health environments.
 The Clinical Mental Health Counseling and School Counseling programs demonstrate commitment to their mission statement through continued accreditations.
 Currently, the Clinical Mental Health Counseling and School Counseling programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The Clinical Mental Health Counseling is an approved program of the Ohio Counselor, Social Worker, Marriage and Family Therapist Board, which means that graduates of this program will be accepted as having met the academic requirements for professional licensure in Ohio.
 The School Counseling Program is approved by the Ohio Department of Education, which indicates that graduates of this program have met the academic requirements for school counselor licensure in Ohio.
-The programa are dedicated to engaging in continuous program development related to the latest research in the field as well as the changing licensure requirements our graduates must meet.
+The programs are dedicated to engaging in continuous program development related to the latest research in the field as well as the changing licensure requirements our graduates must meet.
 The faculty is involved in scholarship, service and professional activities, which are used to enhance the teaching mission of the program and play a role in meeting the educational needs of practitioners in the community.

 2019 Counseling Program/Student Outcomes